 Qualifications for Membership

-Monday, Wednesday and Friday evenings 6:15 to 8:00 rain or shine.
-Bring water bottles (sport drink and water only) and an inhaler if you use one.
+Monday, Wednesday and Friday evenings from 6:00 to 7:45 depending on the weather.
+Bring water bottles (sports drink and water only) and an inhaler if you use one.
 Athletes are expected to be on time for practice.
 Practices will be interrupted only if thunderstorms are present.

-While members may participate in practice only, it is recommended for athletes to participate in competition because competition performance is a necessary part of development for an athlete.
+While members may participate in practice only, it is recommended for athletes to participate in track and field events because competition performance is a necessary part of development for an athlete.
 Experience has shown also that participation in the meets, regardless of performance, is a highly positive experience for young athletes.
 Lots of fun!
 Membership is for the full summer season and athletes are encouraged to continue to practice with the team even if they no longer are competing.

 USATF North Carolina

-Birth certificates must be mailed by June 1, 2018 to ensure athletes are eligible for competion in the June state meet.
+Birth certificates must be mailed by June 14, 2019, to ensure athletes are eligible for competition in the June state meet.

 The Asheville Lightning is a non-profit organization and relies on a number of ways of raising funds to purchase equipment, pay for practice venue expenses and to provide travel and meet expenses for the team.
 These include sponsorships from individuals and businesses.